cgmartin/spa-express-static-server/README.md

 * `npm start` : Runs in development mode, starting the server and a local webserver, running linting and unit tests, and restarting upon file changes.
 * `npm test` : Runs JavaScript file linting and unit tests.
 * `npm run watch` : Alternative development mode - does not run servers.
-Only runs linting and tests upon file changes.
+Only runs linting and unit tests upon file changes.

 Please ensure linting and unit tests pass when submitting Pull Requests.